bigchaindb/kyber/README.md

 ### Kyber

-Welcome to our Hackaton Laboratory!
+Welcome to our Hackathon Laboratory!

-Our kyber version of BigchainDB will be built during this hackaton.
+Our kyber version of BigchainDB will be built during this hackathon.
 To say it in Dunglish: You ask, we turn!

 The repo of experimental code is here and the instance is running at: